maki-chan/pthfree/README.md

       --no-smtp             don't use smtp (mail) as notification API --pushover            use Pushover as notification API
+      --no-pushover         don't use Pushover as notification API --pushbullet          use Pushbullet as notification API
-      --no-pushover         don't use Pushover as notification API --pushover-api-token PUSHOVER_API_TOKEN
+      --no-pushbullet       don't use Pushbullet as notification API --pushover-api-token PUSHOVER_API_TOKEN
                             stores a new Pushover API token in the config file --pushover-user-key PUSHOVER_USER_KEY
-                            stores a new Pushover user key in the config file --smtp-server SMTP_SERVER
+                            stores a new Pushover user key in the config file --pushbullet-token PUSHBULLET_ACCESS_TOKEN
+                            stores a new Pushbullet access token in the config file
+      --smtp-server SMTP_SERVER
                             stores a new smtp server in the config file --smtp-port SMTP_PORT